redplanetlabs/rama-examples/README.md

 # rama-examples

 This repository contains examples from the [Rama documentation](https://redplanetlabs.com/docs/~/index.html).
+To see short, end-to-end, thoroughly commented examples of using Rama check out [rama-demo-gallery](https://github.com/redplanetlabs/rama-demo-gallery).

 Rama currently only works on macOS or Linux and doesn't work on Windows.